Featured Trials

 two men in business attire pose in a garden

-A new clinical trial at MUSC Hollings Cancer Center will investigate whether a common statin – a drug used to lower cholesterol levels – affects an immune system pathway that could lead to a stronger anti-tumor response in patients with prostate cancer.
+A phase II clinical trial at MUSC Hollings Cancer Center will investigate whether a common statin – a drug used to lower cholesterol levels – affects an immune system pathway that could lead to a stronger anti-tumor response in patients with prostate cancer.

 COAST Trial